cnhguy/FootPrint/README.md

 FootPrint uses Gradle as its build system.
 You can trigger a build by running `./gradlew build` from the root directory.

-This commands will build the project and run any tests in the `/src/test/` folder.
+This command will build the project and run any tests in the `/src/test/` folder.

 If you wish to test FootPrint in the IDE, you can select the `Gradle` option in IntelliJ located on the far right and double click `runIde`.
 This will launch a separate IntelliJ window where you will see the FootPrint icon in the upper right hand corner.
 Here, you may test the functionality of FootPrint.